PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-06 11:23:59
+Last updated: 2024-04-06 11:24:32
-Random Quote: When things go well, people start thinking it's because they're so fing smart. - Walt Breslin
+Random Quote: Better the butcher than the meat.
+All kings are butchers.
+Are queens so different?  -  Daario Naharis